parodiniccolo/depth-lerf/README.md

-# LERF: Language Embedded Radiance Fields
+# Depth-LERF: Language Embedded Radiance Fields with Depth Supervision
-This is the official implementation for [LERF](https://lerf.io).
+This is an implementation for [LERF](https://lerf.io) modified to handle depth supervision.
+Nerfacto base model has been changed to Depth-Nerfacto

 <div align='center'>